z9er/CyberpunkTHING/README.md

 # Removing the Modlist

-You can just remove the MO2 folder, along with any Game Folder file mod you've installed and be done with it.
+You can just remove the MO2 folder, along with any Game Folder file mod you've installed and be done with it

 # Credits and Thanks